Rapid stabilizability of infinite-dimensional control systems with time delays: Proof of main theorem

-\begin{proof}[Proof of Theorem \ref{yu-theorem-9-01-1}] The proof consists of the following three steps.
-5pt \emph{Step 1. $(i)\Rightarrow (iii)$.} Since the pair $[A,B]$ is rapidly stabilizable, it follows from $(iii)$ in Remark \ref{yu-remark-25-9-22} that for each $\gamma>0$, there exists a constant $C(\gamma)>0$ so that
+We now proceed to prove Theorem \ref{yu-theorem-9-01-1}. \begin{proof}[Proof of Theorem \ref{yu-theorem-9-01-1}] The proof is divided into three steps.
+To facilitate tracking the dependence and interplay of the various constants arising in the estimates, we label these constants systematically throughout the proof.
+5pt \emph{Step 1. $(i)\Rightarrow (iii)$.} Since system $[A,B]$ is rapidly stabilizable, it follows from Remark \ref{yu-remark-25-9-22} that for each $\gamma>0$, there exists a constant $C_1(\gamma)>0$ such that